 - Hurricane Harvey’s average grant from FEMA was $7,000, while the average National Flood Insurance Program (NFIP) claim was over $100,000.

 “Rain, Rain, Go Away”

 When a hurricane is approaching, the first thought about damage that comes to mind is damage from wind and coastal flooding.
-However, did you know that flooding is the most common, costly, severe, and deadly weather-related natural disaster in the country?
+This could be damage to homes and businesses due to the heaviness of the flooding, which may result in commercial roofing companies in Denver, or wherever the flooding hit, to be called in so they can survey the area and remodel it so it is stronger and safer.
+Did you know that flooding is the most common, costly, severe, and deadly weather-related natural disaster in the country?
 Additionally, did you know that a property does not have to be near water to flood?
 As a matter of fact, if you live in an area with low or moderate flood risk, you are five times more likely to experience a flood than a fire in your home over the next 30 years!
 More than 20 percent of all National Flood Insurance Program flood claims come from outside of high-risk flood areas.
 Floods can result from storms, melting snow, hurricanes, drainage system backups, broken water mains, and changes to land from new construction, among other things.

 Heavy precipitation is becoming more intense and more frequent across most of the United States, particularly in the Northeast and Midwest.
 Extreme precipitation is related to climate change, due to a warmer atmosphere that can “hold” more water vapor, and therefore deliver more rainfall.

 The Tides (and Sea Level) are Changing